 - Any other exception stated in our Agreement with you.

 As with all financial transactions, please exercise discretion when using an ATM.
 For your own safety, be careful.
 The following suggestions may be helpful.

-at a drive-up facility, make sure all the car doors are locked and all of the windows are rolled up, except the driver’s window and keep the engine running and remain alert to your surroundings
+- at a drive-up facility, make sure all the car doors are locked and all of the windows are rolled up, except the driver's window and keep the engine running and remain alert to your surroundings; and